rgstephens/financial-demo/data/nlu/nlu.md

 - How much money do I have?
 - Yeah, I like coffee 👀 But how much money do I have?
 - Yeah, I know 😀 Since it's so nice: How much money do I have?
+- I want to check on my account balance please

 ## intent:check_earnings
 - How much money went into my account last month?